Bob Ferguson - Assistant General Manager

 Talbot played parts of four AHL seasons with Wilkes-Barre/Scranton (2004-07) and Providence (2015-16), earning 33-43=76 points in 148 career regular season games.
 He also spent four seasons internationally with Omsk Avangard and Yaroslavl Lokomotiv (Russia) and Ilves Tampere (Finland), notching 30-41=71 points in 157 contests.

 Austin Violette - Video Coordinator

+Violette joined the organization after serving as Video Coach/Assistant Coach for the Maine Mariners of the ECHL in 2018-19.
 A native of Gorham, Maine, Violette helped the Mariners to a 37-32-2-1 record for 77 points in his first season in a hockey operations role.

 Joey Guilmet - Head Equipment Manager

 Joey Guilmet is in his fifth season as Head Equipment Manager of the Gulls and his ninth season in the Anaheim Ducks organization.
 A native of Ocean Beach, Calif., Guilmet has 20-plus years of experience between the NHL and AHL.
 He most recently spent two seasons as equipment manager for Arizona State University’s men’s ice hockey program.
 He was named to ASU’s staff prior to their inaugural NCAA Division I season in 2015-16.